python-openapi/openapi-schema-validator/docs/references.rst

 References
 ==========

-You can resolve JSON references by passing custon reference resolver
+You can resolve JSON Schema references by passing registry

 .. code-block:: python

-   from jsonschema.validators import RefResolver
+   from openapi_schema_validator import validate from referencing import Registry, Resource from referencing.jsonschema import DRAFT202012

    # A schema with reference
    schema = {